common variable immune deficiency

-People with CVID may start experiencing signs and symptoms of the disorder anytime between childhood and adulthood.
+People with CVID may start experiencing signs and symptoms of the disorder anytime between childhood and adulthood; most people with CVID are diagnosed in their twenties or thirties.
 The life expectancy of individuals with CVID varies depending on the severity and frequency of illnesses they experience.
 Most people with CVID live into adulthood.

 CVID is estimated to affect 1 in 25,000 to 1 in 50,000 people worldwide, although the prevalence can vary across different populations.

-CVID is believed to result from mutations in genes that are involved in the development and function of immune system cells called B cells.
+The cause in CVID is unknown in approximately 90 percent of cases.
+It is likely that this condition is caused by both environmental and genetic factors.
+While the specific environmental factors are unclear, the genetic influences in CVID are believed to be mutations in genes that are involved in the development and function of immune system cells called B cells.
 B cells are specialized white blood cells that help protect the body against infection.
 When B cells mature, they produce special proteins called antibodies (also known as immunoglobulins).
 These proteins attach to foreign particles, marking them for destruction.
 Mutations in the genes associated with CVID result in dysfunctional B cells that cannot make sufficient amounts of antibodies.

-Mutations in at least 10 genes have been associated with CVID.
-Approximately 10 percent of affected individuals have mutations in the TNFRSF13B gene.
+In about 10 percent of cases, a genetic cause for CVID is known.
+Mutations in at least 13 genes have been associated with CVID.
+The most frequent mutations occur in the TNFRSF13B gene.
 The protein produced from this gene plays a role in the survival and maturation of B cells and in the production of antibodies.
 TNFRSF13B gene mutations disrupt B cell function and antibody production, leading to immune dysfunction.
 Other genes associated with CVID are also involved in the function and maturation of immune system cells, particularly of B cells; mutations in these genes account for only a small percentage of cases.